 - Black Stork Golf Resort (Slovakia)

 Environments and geographical features seem very accurate.
-Course recreations are based on elevation and satellite data as well as photos.
+Course recreations are hand-crafted based on LiDAR measurements and real course photos.

 Features

-If you have purchased Golfisimo along with Creative Golf, there will be a dedicated Golfisimo section on the main menu.
-From there, you can access fun games like darts, barrels, bridges, demolition golf, battlefield, and grand slam.
+If you also own Golfisimo, there will be a dedicated Golfisimo section on the main menu; from there, you can access fun games like darts, tic tac toe, bridges, and battlefield.

 Graphics

-The graphics are not as good as software like WGT or E6 CONNECT, but it’s still very playable.
+I still wouldn’t consider them to be on the level of something like GSPro, but it’s still enjoyable and immersive.
 You also have to consider the fact that modes like “fairy tale golf” will have graphical elements that are unconventional and unrealistic.

 You can tell that Creative Golf is more of a “game” than a photo-realistic simulation, but for many people, that won’t matter.
 What’s important is having fun, being able to see your shots and the consequences of those shots.